gatsbyjs/gatsby/docs/docs/remark-ast.md

 A node module to help with is [unist-util-visit](https://github.com/syntax-tree/unist-util-visit), a walker for `unist` nodes.
 For reference, Unist (Unified Syntax Tree) is a standard for Markdown syntax trees and parsers that include well known parsers in the Gatsby world like Remark and MDX.

-As an example from `unist-util-visit`'s readme, it allows for an easy interface to visit particular nodes based on a particular type:
+As an example from `unist-util-visit`'s README file, it allows for an easy interface to visit particular nodes based on a particular type:

 ```js
 var remark = require("remark")